-CFM Management and their designee may, without notice, evaluate any vendor while making sure they are in compliance with all CFM Rules & Regulations and On-Site Operation Guidelines.
+CFM Management may, without notice, evaluate any vendor while making sure they are following all CFM Rules & Regulations and On-Site Operation Guidelines.

 TOOLS TO MOITOR & ENFORCE RULES & REGULATIONS

 In addition to the list below, CFM Management utilizes the following procedure for disciplinary action: CFM Management is authorized to assign spaces, enforce all Rules & Regulations and On-Site Operation Guidelines, and issue notices of violation(s).
 In cases of a serious violation, the disciplinary progression may vary: (Physical violence, verbal abuse, possession of weapons, alcohol or illegal drugs is grounds for immediate and permanent expulsion)